Scope

 Internal moves or promotions

-These principles apply to appointments that are made through open recruitment, restructurings, secondments, regradings and promotions.
+These principles apply to appointments that are made through open recruitment, restructurings, secondments, regrading and promotions.

 Academic promotions

-For promotions from Grade 8 to 9 in the Education and Research Job Family e.g. Lecturer to Senior Lecturer the guidance above applies i.e. the employee will move to the first incremental point of the new grade or, if they are already on a discretionary point which has taken them into the bottom of the new grade, to the incremental point above their existing salary.
-They will retain the standard incremental progression date of 1 April subject to 6 months satisfactory performance in the job
+For promotions from grade 8 to 9 in the Education and Research Job Family (such as Lecturer to Senior Lecturer), the same guidance applies.
+The employee will move to the first incremental point of the new grade.
+Or, if they are already on a discretionary point which has taken them into the bottom of the new grade, to the incremental point above their existing salary.
+They will retain the standard incremental progression date of 1 April subject to six months satisfactory performance in the job

 For translations from Senior Lecturer to Reader, if the employee is mid-grade they will normally receive an increase of one incremental point.
 If they are paid at the grade maximum or on a discretionary point, the Chair of Academic Staff Committee will normally authorise the payment of a discretionary point.